Skip to main content

 • Increased RV systolic dysfunction

-Hemodynamic values obtained during RHC4:
+Hemodynamic values obtained during right heart cath1,14

 • Confirm diagnosis of PAH